Particular/docs.particular.net/nservicebus/upgrades/gateway-2to3.md

 ## Code first API

 The gateway now allows full configuration via code.
+Use:

+snippet: 2to3NewWayToEnable

-Use `endpointConfiguration.Gateway()...` to enable and confgure sites and channels instead of `endpointConfiguration.EnableFeature<Gateway>()`.
+to enable and confgure sites and channels instead of:

+snippet: 2to3OldWayToEnable